slazav/mapsoft2-libs/conv/Readme.md

 - `ConvBase()` -- Constructor.

 - `frw_pt(dPoint &), bck_pt(dPoint &)` -- Functions to be redefined in children,
-   forward and backwart in-place point conversion.
+   forward and backward in-place point conversion.
 By default is is just a rescaling with `rescale_src*rescale_dst` factor.

 - `clone()` -- make a std::shared_ptr copy of the object.
 Should